-- The following BEST SHOT scenes cannot be used while recording a movie: Dynamic Photo, Cross, Pastel, Multi-motion Image, ID Photo, White board, etc., Self-portrait (1 person), Self-portrait (2 people) - The following BEST SHOT scene cannot be used while shooting a snapshot: Prerecord (Movie), For YouTube. - The Voice Recording scene cannot be used while shooting a snapshot or recording a movie. - Some scenes like Night Scene and Fireworks results in a slow shutter speed setting.
+- The following BEST SHOT scenes cannot be used while recording a movie: Dynamic Photo, Multi-motion Image - The following BEST SHOT scene cannot be used while shooting a snapshot: Prerecord (Movie), For YouTube. - The Voice Recording scene cannot be used while shooting a snapshot or recording a movie. - Some scenes like Night Scene and Fireworks results in a slow shutter speed setting.
 Since a slow shutter speed increases the chance of digital noise in the image, the camera automatically performs a digital noise reduction process when either of these scenes is selected.
 This means that it will take a bit longer for the image to be saved which is indicated by the back lamp flashing green.
 Do not perform any key operation during that time.
 Also, it is a good idea to use a tripod to avoid image blur due to camera movement when shooting at slow shutter speeds. - Your camera includes a sample scene that optimizes settings for auction site images.
 Depending on your camera model, the sample scene is named either "For eBay" or "Auction".
-Images you record using the auction site sample scene are stored in a special folder so you can easily find them on your computer (page 138). - High Sensitivity - The high sensitivity setting is disabled whenever the camera's flash fires. - High sensitivity may not produce the desired results in very dark conditions. - When shooting with slow shutter speeds, use a tripod to protect against blurring due to camera movement. - Under certain lighting conditions, the camera will perform an automatic noise filtering operation to reduce digital noise in the image.
-This operation causes the camera to take longer than normal to save the image and be ready for the next shot. - BEST SHOT scene images were not shot using this camera. - Images shot using a BEST SHOT scene may not produce the results you expected due to shooting conditions and other factors. - You can modify the camera settings that are made after you select a BEST SHOT scene.
+Images you record using the auction site sample scene are stored in a special folder so you can easily find them on your computer (page 137). - · BEST SHOT scene images were not shot using this camera. - Images shot using a BEST SHOT scene may not produce the results you expected due to shooting conditions and other factors. - You can modify the camera settings that are made after you select a BEST SHOT scene.
 Note, however, that the BEST SHOT settings revert to their defaults when you select another BEST SHOT scene or turn off the camera.